 Our Human Rights Committees advise Vinfen as we develop policies and implement practices to ensure we are protecting human rights.
 Committees are facilitated by Vinfen Regional Directors, but staffed by volunteers with varied backgrounds and expertise.
 Committee members may include people we serve, their family members, guardians, and advocates.
 We also encourage physicians, nurses, psychologists, masters level practitioners, attorneys, paralegals, or law students to join.
 No committee member is allowed to have an administrative or financial connection to Vinfen.
 Committees meet four times a year for approximately two hours.

 For detailed information, download this guide on Vinfen Human Rights Committee Members Roles and Responsibilities.

-Vinfen has six Human Rights Committees that protect the human and civil rights of people who receive Mental Health Services:
+Vinfen has six Human Rights Committees that protect the human and civil rights of people who receive mental health services in:

 - Metro Boston

 - Cape Cod (meets in Hyannis)

 Vinfen also has three Human Rights Committees that protect the human and civil rights of individuals who receive Intellectual and Developmental Disability and Brain Injury Services in: